Dracolai/Dracolai/README.md

 # 🇺🇸 Hello, I'm Valente Antonin

-## I'm a PhD Physicist working for the INDRA-FAZIA collaboration!
+## ☢ I'm a PhD student Physicist working for the INDRA-FAZIA collaboration ⚛ !

 - 🔭 I’m currently working on a detector analysis, a simulation and a model for ions energy-loss in materials.
 - 🌱 I’m currently learning Mojo 🔥 programming language